what employees get

 If you have an eligible spouse: Your eligible spouse is the sole recipient of the pre-retirement death benefit.
 No other survivor benefits are paid.
 Your spouse can choose between a lump sum payment, an immediate monthly pension, or a deferred monthly pension payable at the age of 65.

 If you don’t have an eligible spouse: Your designated beneficiaries (or estate if you did not name any designated beneficiaries) will receive a payment equal to the commuted value of your pension.
-If you are employed in Ontario or Nova Scotia, your eligible children may be entitled to a children’s pension paid until they reach age 18.
+If you are employed in Ontario or Nova Scotia, your eligible children may be entitled to a children’s pension until your children no longer meet the definition of child.
 Your designated beneficiaries (or estate if you did not name any designated beneficiaries) could also receive a payment.